linusnorton/ljn.io/_posts/2016-07-26-so-you-want-to-build-a-journey-planner.md

 It’s also the type of work that can be done in parallel.
 Each station can be processed individually allowing you to run 2500 parallel jobs.
 It could be expanded further but I didn’t have that many cores available.
 On a reasonably fast consumer PC this processing takes about 6-8 hours.
 One thing I was surprised by was that the number of transfer patterns kept increasing well beyond what I thought would be the point of diminishing returns.
 It turns out that this Sunday often looks very different to a Sunday next month as things like engineering works get scheduled in at late notice.

 At this point I had roughly 100 million different transfer patterns and 500 million transfer pattern legs.
 I mentioned that to someone with a commercial journey planner and they did laugh so I’m sure I’ve done something slightly wrong but it doesn’t seem to matter.
 The results are good, and at last, they are fast.

 Using the schedule planner allows us return a full days worth of results in milliseconds.
 My PHP/MySQL implementation takes about 50-150ms depending on the number of transfer patterns and length of the route.
 An implementation in a more performant language could do better although the bulk of the time is the SQL query to return the schedules.

 ## Results

 At this point I finally had a journey planner that worked.
 It wasn’t long before I started to notice quite a few odd results though.

 The Connection Scan Algorithm is fundamentally geared towards optimizing arrival time and this causes a few bits of odd behaviour where journeys with multiple changes are favoured over journeys with fewer changes just because they arrive slightly sooner or even at the same time.

 I created a modified version of the [Connection Scan Algorithm that favours journeys with fewer changes](https://github.com/linusnorton/journey-planner/blob/master/lib/Algorithm/MinimumChangesConnectionScanner.php) and also made sure that for my filtering algorithm the tie breaker between two journeys was the one with the fewest changes.

-The results are still sub-optimal in some cases as there can be many places you can change along a route where two services run in parellel.
+The results are still sub-optimal in some cases as there can be many places you can change along a route where two services run in parallel.
 Ideally the journey planner should either pick the largest station or change you at the last possible moment, by default the CSA will change services as soon as possible.
 That determines the transfer pattern which then determines the journey the schedule planner creates.

 ## Notes and future work